ynsingh/b4client/docs/architecture.md

+# Components in the client software.

-2020/04/26
+### 2020/04/26

 While, going through ClientMain.java, I found that it can be rewritten in more structured fashion.
-I found after the date_time check, and certificate verification, following components should be started as singleton services running their indpendent threads.
+I found after the date\_time check, and certificate verification, following components should be started as singleton services running their indpendent threads.
 These can pass messages to each other for implementing all possible use case scenarios.Some singleton objects will simply